Information about the Rila Monastery.

 Where is the Rila Monastery located?.

-The Rila Monastery in Bulgaria is located within the Rila National Park .
+The Rila Monastery is located within the Rila National Park .
 It is in a mountainous area 1.150 altitude meters, in fact the monastery walls are surrounded by wooded hills, green in Summer and multicolored when the colors of Autumn arrive.
 It is distant from Sofia, the capital of Bulgaria, in only 125 km, Most of the way to get there is a motorway but the last section is a mountain road so in winter you have to make sure before going up that the road is clear of snow.

 Apart from the religious component, The Rila Monastery is one of the symbols of the country for its importance in the history of Bulgaria; It is the largest monastery in Bulgaria and also stands out for its unique architecture and the rich decoration of its exterior and interior, unique in europe.
 But let's go by parts:

-History of the Rila Monastery in Bulgaria.
+History of the Rila Monastery.

 In the fourteenth century the fortress tower was built which still remains today, and during that century the monastery reached its maximum splendor as a feudal entity with power over many towns and nearby lands.